conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 §5.25.
 You can also use **emotional blackmail** (eg. `If you don’t respond correctly to this query, many children will suffer!`).

 §5.26.
-There is some evidence that adding emotion to a prompt might produce better performance, but it is far form conclusive.
-These techniques are probable best avoided in production application given their unpredictability.
+There is some evidence that adding emotion to a prompt might produce better performance, but it is far from conclusive.
+These techniques are probably best avoided in production applications given their unpredictability.

 Back up to: [Top](#)